Tag: book-reviews

 “We are going to sit on him until he gets his shit together.
 I know just the place.”

-“That’s why I get the big bucks,” Shane half-joked, while tied up on the backseat, an Englishman far from home dreamt of Elysian Fields.
+“That’s why I get the big bucks,” Shane half-joked, while tied on the backseat, an Englishman far from home dreamt of Elysian Fields.

 • Superworse—Ben Greenman